Walter J. Phillips: Career

 Phillips is famous for his woodcuts and watercolour sketches.
 His artistic career spanned from the 1900s through the 1940s, during which time his work was exhibited throughout North America and Great Britain.
 Common subjects for Phillips included the lakes of Manitoba—York Boat on Lake Winnipeg (1930) is a well-known print—the prairies, and in his later years, the Rocky Mountains, where his ashes were scattered.

 In 1940 he was asked to become a resident artist at the Banff Centre, then known as the Banff School of Fine Arts, where he played an important role in the development of their visual arts program.
 Its Walter Phillips Gallery, which focuses on contemporary art, is named after him.
 The Glenbow Museum in Calgary, Alberta holds an extensive collection of Phillips works and a research archive.

 In 1933, he was made a member of the Royal Canadian Academy of Arts.
 He was a member of the Canadian Painters Etchers Society; the Manitoba Society of Artists; the Society of Gravers-Painters in Colour, London, England; and the Society of Print Makers of California.

 Recognition

 On 17 February 1997 Canada Post issued 'York Boat on Lake Winnipeg, 1930, Walter J. Phillips' in the Masterpieces of Canadian art series.
 The stamp was designed by Pierre-Yves Pelletier based on a woodcut "York Boat on Lake Winnipeg" (1930) by Walter Joseph Phillips in the National Gallery of Canada.
 The 90¢ stamps were printed by Ashton-Potter Limited.

+An exhibition of Phillips’ woodcuts was held at the McMichael Gallery in 2020.

+Record Sale Prices

 On May 26, 2010, Phillips' print "Summer Idyll" reached US$30,109 at auction by Heffel Fine Art.

-An exhibition of Phillips’ woodcuts was held at the McMichael Gallery in 2020.
+In Heffel spring sale 2026, lot 101, Karlukwees, BC, colour woodcut on paper, 1929, 10 1/4 x 12 1/2 in, 26 x 31.8 cm, Estimate: $25,000 - $35,000 CAD sold for $67,250 (including buyer's premium).